VladaAlek/pp-commerce-261124/README.md

 # Disaster Ready

 This e-commerce project is focused on providing a user with learning material in the **Disaster Risk Reduction** field.
 It is an increasingly popular, multidisciplinary research area between natural and social sciences.
 Its multi-faceted results are implemented in everyday confrontations with natural hazards by numerous practitioners across the globe.
 The need to disseminate practical and theoretical knowledge about **DRR** grows with rapid changes in the natural and social environment.
 Hence, there are numerous potential users of this course.
-For practical reasons, this time the project is limited to German-speaking countries *German, Austria and Switzerland*, the three countries that are exposed to *floods*, *stormy weather conditions*, *forest fires*, and *heat weaves* as the four most relevant natural disasters in this part of Europe.
+For practical reasons, this time, the project is limited to German-speaking countries *German, Austria and Switzerland*, the three countries that are exposed to *floods*, *stormy weather conditions*, *forest fires*, and *heat weaves* as the four most relevant natural disasters in this part of Europe.

+Considering that the main users of the website's services will be municipality workers, this e-commerce platform is based on B2B principles.
+When customers pay for specific services, they get an unlimited approach.
+In this stage of development, the option of offering a test to the user is indicated but not fully implemented.
+The same statement applies to the foreseen feature of booking consulting services from team members.
-Find out more about Disaster Ready E-Commerce Busines Strategy here:
+Find out more about Disaster Ready E-Commerce Business Strategy here:

 - [1](docs/images/busines_strategy/0001.png);
 - [2](docs/images/busines_strategy/0002.png);